italrr/cr/docs/Lore.md

 It's multi-trillionare from Earth.
 It's unknown how old he really is, but it's speculated to be over a hundred years old.
 Arthur is considered a humanitarian, and father of the IVTE that allowed the human species to trascend from earth.
 Arthur's entire body is prosthetic, even his brain.

-It's unknown what's dedicating his life to now, as he's been barely seen in the public for a few years now.
+It's unknown what's dedicating his life to now, as he's been barely seen in the public for a few years.

 Arthur is an honorable Abadiú in Veracrúz, although he holds no political power.